 - Be wary of anyone asking for money who wouldn't normally, or if the request is out of the blue

 - You can only win a lottery or prize draw if you've entered in the first instance

-- Legal companies will never ask you for money to make a purchase or claim a prize
+- Legitimate companies will never ask you for money to make a purchase or claim a prize

 Steps to reduce nuisance calls